aragalie/cat-fact/README.md

 I built it as an (extended) solution to the Blockchain dev interview question "Can you call and external API from a smart contract?"
 But it's done with a twist, in that you can also make money with the contract 🎉 ....that is, if you manage to find enough cat fact lovers 🤷‍♂️

+## API Keys notice
+Make sure to use your own Infura API key, otherwise it will not work.

 ------
 # What is Scaffold-ETH and how can you install it?